samwance/content_platform/README.md

 ### Description:
 A platform for publishing user-generated content, with support for free and paid content.
 Free content is accessible to anyone without registration, while paid content requires a one-time subscription paid for by authorized users.
 This project utilizes Django and PostgreSQL as the backend framework and database, respectively.
 Stripe is integrated for handling subscription payments.
 User registration is based on phone numbers.

+The frontend part of the project was made by using Boostrap
 ## Getting Started:

 1) Clone the repository: